AndrewYW/astar-js/README.md

 `queue.js` is a custom implementation of a Priority Queue, a self-sorting queue that calculates position based on a 'priority' value.
 For the pathfinder, the priority used is a Node's `fVal`.

 The actual algorithms are implemented using an `AStarSearch` class, which takes in `Map` Objects to parse data and find paths.
 The two main functions, `bfs` and `solve`, implement BFS and A* search respectively.
 Additionally, there is an `updateNode` helper for `solve`, which sets calculated values for an individual node.
+Upon completion of a path, the function will return true, with paths found through a node's `parent` key acting as a linked list.

 ## Search algorithm implementations